Table of Contents (click to expand)

 Ceres

 The asteroid belt between Mars and Jupiter consists of many rocky bodies; Ceres is the biggest of them and the 25th largest celestial body in the solar system.
 It was discovered by Giuseppe Piazzi in 1801 and was initially considered a planet, though later downgraded to an asteroid in the 1850s.
 Its radius is only 296 miles (476 km) and it orbits the Sun in 1,682 Earth days or 4.6 Earth years.
-Ceres also contains water, though signs of life have yet to be detected.
+NASA's Dawn spacecraft, which orbited Ceres from 2015 to 2018, revealed bright salt deposits in Occator Crater and strong evidence of a sub-surface briny ocean, confirming that Ceres holds significant amounts of water—though no signs of life have yet been detected.

 Pluto

 Pluto is the most well-known dwarf planet of the Kuiper Belt, which lies beyond Neptune.
 It was discovered on February 18, 1930, and was classified as a planet for 76 years.
 The icy planet has 5 known moons—Charon, Nix, Styx, Kerberos, and Hydra.
-Pluto is 1,400 miles (2,380 km) wide, which is about 2/3 the size of Earth’s moon, and it takes 248 Earth years to orbit the Sun.
-Pluto’s atmosphere is very thin, made up of carbon monoxide, methane, and nitrogen.
+Pluto is 1,477 miles (2,377 km) wide, which is about 2/3 the size of Earth’s moon, and it takes 248 Earth years to orbit the Sun.
+Pluto’s atmosphere is very thin and dominated by nitrogen (about 99%), with trace amounts of methane and carbon monoxide.
+NASA's New Horizons spacecraft made the first ever flyby of Pluto in July 2015, returning the high-resolution images and atmospheric measurements that refined these numbers.

 Eris